 Recently, Montreal author Nicole Brossard [see my previous note on her here] was in Calgary to launch her most recent book of poetry translated into English, Notebook of Roses and Civilization (Toronto ON: Coach House Books, 2007).
 Originally published in 2003 as Cahier de roses et de civilization, Brossard remains one of Canada’s most important innovators through the movement of language and gender through language, and the lyric abstract (and in both “official” languages, no less).
 What is it about her language that overcomes, like a slow wave, sweeping in and drowning you?
 What is it about her language that makes you welcome the process of being overcome?

-once again the exact time the street
+once again the exact time the street4.
+Sheila E. Murphy’s The Case of the Lost Objective (Case)

 the cigarette we don’t light